WILD FOODIES' HOME PAGE

 PORTION: very small, herb

-COMMENT: Heart-shaped leaves.
+COMMENT: This is a great herb for the beginner.
+Tastes tart and lemony.
+Heart-shaped leaves.
 Great compliment to fish dishes, in smoothies, as a garnish and a nibble.
 Leaves - add to salads, cooked as a potherb with other milder flavoured greens or used to give a sour flavour to other foods.
 The leaves are available all year round unless the winter is very cold, they have a pleasantly sour taste.
 Flowers - raw.
 A nice acid flavour and a pleasant addition to the salad bowl.

 CAUTION: Contains oxalic acid, to minimize cook with lid off.// The leaves contain oxalic acid, which gives them their sharp flavour.
 Perfectly all right in small quantities, the leaves should not be eaten in large amounts since oxalic acid can bind up the body's supply of calcium leading to nutritional deficiency.
 The quantity of oxalic acid will be reduced if the leaves are cooked.
 People with a tendency to rheumatism, arthritis, gout, kidney stones or hyperacidity should take especial caution if including this plant in their diet since it can aggravate their condition (1)